TimesysGit/meta-timesys/README.md

 ### Kernel Config Filter

-The Vigiles CVE Scanner can be configured to upload a Linux Kernel _.config_ file to LinuxLink along with the image manifest.
+The Vigiles CVE Scanner can be configured to upload a Linux Kernel _.config_ file along with the SBOM.
 This filter will reduce the number of kernel CVEs reported by removing those related to features which are not being built for your kernel.
 There are 2 ways to enable this feature -- Automatic Detection or Manual Specification

 * Automatic Detection